With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreRockwood Residential Treatment Home is a mental health clinic in Portland, OR, located at 17640 Ne Halsey Street, in the 97230 zip code.
+Learn MoreRockwood Residential Treatment Home is a mental health treatment center in Portland, Oregon, located at 17640 Ne Halsey Street, part of the 97230 zip code.
 Rockwood Residential Treatment Home provides residential treatment.
-Rockwood Residential Treatment Home offers individual psychotherapy, trauma therapy and group therapy to young adults and adults.
-Rockwood Residential Treatment Home also supports seniors or older adults and people with serious mental illness.
-More services at Rockwood Residential Treatment Home include psychosocial rehabilitation services, suicide prevention services and case management.
+Rockwood Residential Treatment Home also offers cognitive behavioral therapy, trauma therapy and psychotropic medication to young adults and adults.
+Rockwood Residential Treatment Home supports seniors or older adults and people with serious mental illness.
+Rockwood Residential Treatment Home also provides psychosocial rehabilitation services, suicide prevention services and case management.

 Learn MoreFamily Solutions East County is a mental health clinic in Vancouver, WA, located at 2612 Ne 114th Avenue, Suite 6, 98684 zip code area.
 Family Solutions East County provides outpatient treatment.
-Family Solutions East County offers activity therapy, individual psychotherapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
-Family Solutions East County also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services offered at Family Solutions East County include family psychoeducation, mentoring/peer support/consumer-run services and suicide prevention services.
+Family Solutions East County offers cognitive behavioral therapy, individual psychotherapy and group therapy to children / adolescents, young adults and adults.
+Family Solutions East County also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+Additional services offered at Family Solutions East County include suicide prevention services, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.